zhongjinluo/GarVerseLOD/demo/README.md

 To prepare your own data, you need to:

 - Remove the background and crop the image: [rembg](https://github.com/danielgatis/rembg), [ICON](https://github.com/YuliangXiu/ICON)
-- Annotate the garment mask. **Please note that the mask should cover the entire garment, including the invisible region (e.g., the area obstructed by the body, as shown in the following image)**
+- Annotate the garment mask. **Please note that the mask should cover the entire garment, including the invisible region (e.g., the area obstructed by the body, as shown in the following image)**.

 <img src="./dress_mask.png">